 From Commitment to Action

-National roadmaps for deforestation-free commodity commitments in Colombia, Peru and Ecuador
+Developing national roadmaps for deforestation-free commodity commitments in Colombia, Peru and Ecuador

 The expansion of commodity production, including timber, soy, beef, palm, and cacao, has been a leading driver of deforestation in many of the world’s remaining major forests, causing a loss of valuable carbon sinks and other important services, like clean air and water, and livelihoods for forest-dependent peoples.